PipeKnight/hse-cacos-2018/README.md

-# hse-caos-2018
+# hse-cacos-2018
-My solutions and notes for our "Computer Architecture &amp; Operating Systems" course
+My solutions and notes for our "Computer Architecture &amp; Operating Systems" (CAOS) course

-CaCoSiK <3